saurabh27k/simple-blog-app/README.md

 ## 🎯 Purpose of the Project

-This project was built to practice full-stack development using Django and to understand real-world CRUD operations, authentication, and deployment workflow.
+This project was built to practice full-stack development using Django and to understand real-world CRUD operations,authentication, and deployment workflow.